patriciayoung/Climate-Analysis-Exploration-SQLAlchemy/README.md

-# sqlalchemy-challenge
+Climate-Analysis-Exploration-SQLAlchemy

-Version of SQLAlchemy I am running is 1.4.3
+The version of SQLAlchemy I am running is 1.4.3
-This might be needed when running the Jupyter notebook.
+This might be needed when running the Jupyter Notebook.

-SurfsUp directory contains climate.ipynb Jupyter Notebook, app.py Python scrip, and a Resources folder that contains the hawaii.sqlite database, hawaii_measurements.csv, and hawaii_stations.csv.

-Part 1: Analyze and Explore the Climate Data
-Climate Analysis and data exploration was done on the hawaii_sqlite database.
-The Jupyter notebook was created to preform Precipitation and Station Analyses.
-The app.py python script was created to design climate app with Flask API with JSON lists of climate information.

-Precipitation Analysis: ORM queries were done to obtain date and prcp data for previous 12 months.
-Pandas DF was created using queried data.
-Results were plotted using Matplotlib.
-And summary stats were obtained for prep for previous 12 months.

-Station Analysis: All stations and their number counts were listed in desc order.
-Min, avg, and max temps were queried for most active station (by id).
-Last 12 months of temp observation data was queried.
-Results were plotted using Matplotlib.

-Part 2: Design Your Climate App

-A Climate API was created using Flask.
-The following 5 routes are available routes created using Flask: using VS Code (had an issue getting connected to sqlalchemy and sqlite - had to use import os and 3 series of commands to get things working properly)

-1. / (Homepage)
-Start at the homepage.

-List all the available routes.

-2. /api/v1.0/precipitation (Precipitation)
-Convert the query results from your precipitation analysis (i.e. retrieve only the last 12 months of data) to a dictionary using date as the key and prcp as the value.

-Return the JSON representation of your dictionary.

-3. /api/v1.0/stations (Stations)
-Return a JSON list of stations from the dataset.

-4. /api/v1.0/tobs (TOBS)
+Project Objective:
+In anticipation of a well-deserved holiday in Honolulu, Hawaii, I endeavored to apply my data analysis skills to trip planning.
+This entailed conducting a comprehensive climate analysis of the area using Python, SQLAlchemy, Pandas, and Matplotlib.
+The objective was to gain insights into weather patterns that could impact my vacation experience.
+Through this project, I aimed to showcase not only my technical proficiency in handling and analyzing intricate datasets but also the practical application of these skills in real-world contexts.

+Overview:
+By utilizing SQLAlchemy ORM queries, Pandas, and Matplotlib, I conducted a fundamental climate analysis and data exploration of a climate database.
+This process involved:

+Establishing a connection to the SQLite database.
+Reflecting tables into classes and establishing connections with Python.
+Conducting precipitation and station analyses to extract valuable insights into weather trends.

+Technical Approach:
+Data Extraction: Utilized SQLAlchemy create_engine to establish a connection with the SQLite database and automap_base to reflect tables into classes.
-Query the dates and temperature observations of the most-active station for the previous year of data.
+Data Transformation: Employed Python and Pandas for data manipulation, ensuring the integrity and relevance of the data.
+Data Loading: Utilized SQLAlchemy sessions to interact with the database, executing queries to analyze precipitation data and station activity.

+Analysis Highlights:
+Precipitation Analysis: Investigated 12 months of precipitation data, loading the results into a Pandas DataFrame, sorting by date, and presenting the findings visually.
+Station Analysis: Identified the most active station and examined temperature observations, visualizing the outcomes through a histogram.

+Climate App Development:
+Developed a Flask API based on the analysis queries, featuring routes for:

+Home page listing all available routes.
+Precipitation data for the last 12 months.
+List of stations.
-Return a JSON list of temperature observations for the previous year.
+Temperature observations for the most active station over the past year.

-5. /api/v1.0/<start> and /api/v1.0/<start>/<end> (minimum, average, and maximum temperature for a specified start or start-end range)
-Return a JSON list of the minimum temperature, the average temperature, and the maximum temperature for a specified start or start-end range.
+Minimum, average, and maximum temperatures for a given start or start-end range.

-For a specified start, calculate TMIN, TAVG, and TMAX for all the dates greater than or equal to the start date.

-For a specified start date and end date, calculate TMIN, TAVG, and TMAX for the dates from the start date to the end date, inclusive.
+Reflections and Feedback:
+The project proved to be a notable success, showcasing my proficiency in retrieving, processing, and visualizing climate data to facilitate vacation planning.
+Key achievements include:

+Successful retrieval and analysis of temperature data, complemented by detailed visual representations.
+Comprehensive written analysis, meticulously structured and enriched with relevant images and insights.
+Incorporation of additional queries offering deeper insights into the climate data.
+I take particular pride in the detailed visualizations and the well-organized, comprehensive analysis that not only met the project's objectives but also provided valuable insights into Honolulu's climate.
+This project serves as evidence of my evolving analytical skills and my ability to apply them in practical contexts.